Unsterilized and Sterilized Foreign Exchange Interventions

 A sterilized foreign exchange involves at least 2 transactions — the purchase or sale of foreign currency reserves, followed by an open market operation of the same size to offset the impact of the first transaction on the monetary base.

-When the Federal Reserve buys foreign bonds, it has the exact same effect on the money supply and interest rates as buying United States Treasuries: both purchases increase the amount of reserves, thereby increasing the money supply by the amount of the purchase, which reduces the interest rate because of the increased supply of money.
+When the Federal Reserve buys foreign bonds, it has the exact same effect on the money supply and interest rates as buying United States Treasuries: both purchases increase reserves, thereby increasing the money supply by the purchase amount, which reduces interest rates.
 Therefore, to offset the foreign purchase, the Fed sells Treasuries.

 So if the Federal Reserve buys €1,000,000 worth of German bonds, which are denominated in euros, and if the euro is worth 1.5 United States dollars, then, without any other action, the money supply would increase by the 1.5 million-dollar purchase.
 But if the Fed sells $1.5 million worth of Treasuries, then that money is withdrawn from the economy — in effect, sterilizing the purchase of the German bonds.